 Monitor legislative developments through trusted sources such as the Experian Employer Services blog, which provides updates and insights on tax credit legislation.
 Employers may also consider engaging with industry associations and coalitions advocating for the extension of WOTC.

-Retroactive renewal is not guaranteed.
+A WOTC hiatus affects new certifications, not survey completion, submission efforts, payroll tracking, or billing for credits tied to valid certifications.
 Employers should also build contingency plans for 2026 hiring.
 This includes evaluating the financial impact if WOTC is not available and identifying alternative incentives.
+Learn more about other targeted hiring and tax credit incentives.

 How Experian Can Help